TortoiseWolfe/rn_Turtorial_Outline/Local_First.md

 export default function IndexScreen() {
   const { user } = useAuth();

-  // If user is logged in, go to profile; otherwise, sign in return user ? (
+  return user ? (
     <Redirect href="/(protected)/profile" />
   ) : (